THE HORSE PROJECT

 instead of cars.
 Later in life when I started thinking about public art, it occurred to me to fasten toy horses to the rings.
 The

-introducing the project and inviting participation.
+and inviting participation.

 anyone can post their own horse pictures and share stories.